elsymeis/makecode-tutorials-aicl-version1/inputtutorialv1.md

 ## Step 1: Introduction

 We are going to learn how to use the micro:bit to display different values.
-In your session you will be using the micro:bit to display soil moisture, temperature, and CO2 values.
+In your session you will be using the micro:bit to display soil moisture values

 ## Step 2: Display any number